sscroggs11/Password_Generator/README.txt

 3.click ok for"yes" or cancel for "no" for all prompts.
 4.copy and paste the password to your clipboard or save it somewhere.

-application is accessible her: https://sscroggs11.github.io/Password_Generator/
+application is accessible here: https://sscroggs11.github.io/Password_Generator/